| PREPARING TO BE NERDY WHERE NERDY CAN BE COOL

 I doubt that such an attempt would entail smooth sailing—that someone

 truly distressed might be allowed to work alone, but I am not optimistic.
+Moving Away to College and PragmaticsFor some HFIWAs, academics are the easy stuff,

 and the real trouble involves moving away from home and coping with